ChorusChow/Covid-Quasi-Score/README.md

 ## Run QSOEID example with code

 In the example below we aim to testify the performance of proposed quasi-score online estimation method.
 Two daily covariates was generated independently from a normal distribution with trend term and a uniform distribution with logistic transformation.
 The first covariate is generated to mimic the temperature of Philadelphia between Mar.1st and May.31st, 2020, while the second is for mimicking the social distancing measured by a percent change in visits to nonessential businesses revealed by daily cell-phone movement within each county.
-We using a AR(1) structure and assume the fitted model is correctly specified and thus the parameters of interest would be denoted as (\phi_0,\theta_1,\beta_1,\beta_2).
+We using a AR(1) structure and assume the fitted model is correctly specified and thus the parameters of interest would be denoted as OraclePhi=(\phi_0,\theta_1) and OracleBeta=(\beta_1,\beta_2).

 We run the example in local directory.